 It’s your turn, look at your list of steps and strategies from above and pull out your yearly planner or calendar.

-Get started with your first quarter strategy, and set a date and time to work on each action step.
+Get started with your first quarter business strategy, and set a date and time to work on each action step.

-For example, you could schedule weekly outreach every Tuesday from 10 am – 11 am.
+For example, you could schedule weekly outreach every Tuesday from 10 am – to 11 am.
 Or posting on social media from Monday to Friday from 2 pm – 2:30 pm.

 Get in the habit of writing out what you need to do each day of the week.
 Put it on your desk so you know and there’s no overwhelm or confusion any day!

-Step 5: Dedicate Yourself Daily
+Step 5: Dedicate yourself daily

-Listen, it’s so important you commit right now to do something that brings you closer to your goal every single day.
+Listen, it’s so important you commit right now to doing something that brings you closer to your goal every single day.
 No matter how small, even if it’s just for five minutes, do it!

-Staying committed and building momentum is what’s going to enable you to slay your business goals no matter how you feel.
+Staying committed and building momentum is what’s going to enable you to slay your goals no matter how you feel.

 That’s where building a habit of taking action comes in.
-Train yourself to get it done, right away, no excuses.
+Train yourself to get it done, right away, with no excuses.
 Don’t give yourself the chance to get distracted or procrastinate.

 I’d love to tell you that this is all it takes.
-That in just one year, you’ll set your business goals and achieve all of them.
+That in just one year, you’ll set business goals and achieve all of them.

 But here’s the really good news, you don’t need to!